 - California Trout – Restoring Kern River Rainbow Trout and Amphibian Habitat in Osa Creek and Meadow Final Report Packet – Dec 2017

 - Trout Unlimited – Sequoia Prioritized Meadows Restoration Project Final Report Packet – Nov 2017

 How to Apply for Funding

-The period to apply for a Fall 2021 Grant from the Upper Kern Fisheries Enhancement Fund is closed.
-The period for applying for Spring 2022 funding will be from December 1, 2021 through January 14, 2022.
-Projects submitted for the Spring 2022 grant application round will be voted on in a meeting of the Upper Kern Fisheries Enhancement Fund Committee (“Committee”) to be held on Tuesday, March 15, 2022.
-Meetings are open to the public and are usually held at the offices of Kern Community Foundation in Bakersfield; however, during the COVID-19 crisis, they are held virtually via Zoom and telephone.
-Anyone interested in attending may contact Angela@kernfoundation.org.
+The period to apply for a Fall 2023 Grant from the Upper Kern Fisheries Enhancement Fund is closed.
+The period for applying for Fall 2023 funding will begin in August 2023.
+The Upper Kern Fisheries Enhancement Fund Committee (“Committee”) meeting will be held on Tuesday, September 26, 2023.
+Meetings are open to the public and are usually held virtually via Zoom and telephone.
+Anyone interested in attending may contact email@example.com.
 Projects approved for funding by the Committee are submitted to the Board of Directors of Kern Community Foundation for final approval.

 You can access the grant application through Kern Community Foundation’s Online Grants Platform.
 Projects that meet the following criteria will be eligible to apply for funding: